OpenQDev/OpenQ-Fullstack/README.md

 NOTE!: Do NOT leave any private keys in the `.env.[environment]` file, as this will be checked in.
 Always copy into `.env` first to ensure it is ignored.

+2. Ensure both the account for `CLIENT` and `CONTRIBUTOR` have enough MATIC to pay for gas.
+Should be no more than a 1-2 MATIC.

-2. Run the deploy script for the target environment (mumbai or mainnet):
+3. Run the deploy script for the target environment (mumbai or mainnet):

 For [development.openq.dev](https://development.openq.dev): `yarn deploy:mumbai`
 For [staging.openq.dev]((https://staging.openq.dev)) and [app.openq.dev]((https://app.openq.dev)): `yarn deploy:polygon`